Large Language Models Approach Expert Pedagogical Quality in Math Tutoring but Differ in Instructional and Linguistic Profiles: Results

 \subsection{RQ3: Associations Between Linguistic and Instructional Features and Pedagogical Quality}

-Figure \ref{fig:olsquality} report standardized coefficients from a within-conversation regression predicting relative pedagogical quality from our set of instructional and linguistic features.
+Figure \ref{fig:olsquality} reports standardized coefficients from a within-conversation regression predicting relative pedagogical quality from our set of instructional and linguistic features.
 Additional details on the regression model results are reported in Table \ref{tab:rq3_regression} in the Appendix.

-Two instructional variables are positively associated with pedagogical quality.
-Restating/revoicing shows a large positive association ($\beta = 0.78$, 95\% CI [0.65, 0.90], p < 0.001), and pressing for accuracy also shows a positive association ($\beta = 0.17$, 95\% CI [0.05, 0.30], p = 0.007).
+All three instructional moves are positively associated with pedagogical quality.
+Pressing for accuracy shows a large positive association ($\beta = 0.586$, 95\% CI [0.474, 0.698], p < 0.001), followed by uptake (restating/revoicing) ($\beta = 0.346$, 95\% CI [0.205, 0.488], p < 0.001).
+Pressing for reasoning also shows a positive association ($\beta = 0.209$, 95\% CI [0.122, 0.295], p < 0.001).

-Among linguistic variables, lexical diversity (MTLD) is positively associated with pedagogical quality ($\beta = 0.62$, 95\% CI [0.49, 0.75], p < 0.001).
-In contrast, readability is not statistically associated with pedagogical quality ($\beta = 0.08$, 95\% CI [-0.03, 0.18], p = 0.151), and response length is not statistically associated with pedagogical quality ($\beta = 0.19$, 95\% CI [-0.01, 0.39], p = 0.059).
+Among linguistic variables, lexical diversity (MTLD) is positively associated with pedagogical quality ($\beta = 0.649$, 95\% CI [0.528, 0.770], p < 0.001).
+In contrast, readability (Flesh reading ease) is not statistically associated with pedagogical quality ($\beta = 0.082$, 95\% CI [-0.029, 0.192], p = 0.149), and response length is not statistically associated with pedagogical quality ($\beta = 0.066$, 95\% CI [-0.128, 0.261], p = 0.505).

 Two linguistic variables are negatively associated with pedagogical quality.
-Politeness shows a negative association ($\beta = -0.19$, 95\% CI [-0.30, -0.08], p < 0.001), as does agency ($\beta = -0.68$, 95\% CI [-0.77, -0.58], p < 0.001).
+Politeness shows a negative association ($\beta = -0.160$, 95\% CI [-0.265, -0.055], p = 0.003), as does agency ($\beta = -0.693$, 95\% CI [-0.790, -0.596], p < 0.001).

-In sum, pedagogical quality is positively associated with restating/revoicing, pressing for accuracy, and lexical diversity, while politeness and agency show negative association.
+In sum, pedagogical quality is positively associated with pressing for reasoning, pressing for accuracy,restating/revoicing, and lexical diversity, while politeness and agency show negative association.
 Readability and response length show no statistically detectable association in this specification.
+To assess whether these associations are driven by a single dimension or are consistent across pedagogical subdimensions, Figure \ref{fig:coef_dimensions} (in the Appendix) shows estimates of the same model specification separately for each dimension.
+The dimension-level models broadly support the aggregate pattern: lexical diversity and most pedagogical moves are consistently positively associated with pedagogical quality.
+One exception is uptake (restating/revoicing), which is not significantly associated with the actionability dimension.
+In contrast, agency remains consistently negatively associated across dimensions, while politeness retains a negative association only for actionability.